 When we were younger, our pebbles went all over the place, once even into an adult's face (Vie did that).
 But now that we're so used to the activity, our misses are rare.
 Trapinch are slow, after all.
 Even though I do see it coming, I can't move out of the way in time, and it hits me on my foreleg.

 The exchange goes on for quite a while before one of her flings land just short of me.
 She grunts in dissatisfaction and crawls over.
 "You're so accurate!
 How do you manage to control both the power and direction so carefully?"

 "Muscle memory.
 I've only played this game with you, so you should be good at it as well."

-"But I haven't won in more than a week already!" she complains.
+"But you always win!" she complains.
 "Come on, try again, I need to beat you."

 I comply and nudge the pebble over to her, then crawl a few metres away, before the game begins again.
-Though there is a thrill every time I throw or get hit, I can't help but feel limited to a Trapinch's stature.
+Though there is a thrill every time I throw or get hit, I can't help but feel limited in a Trapinch's body.
 My mind goes back the legendary Pokémon we've learned about.
 Their lives seem so interesting.

 When I evolve, I'm going to try and find one.